surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.3 =

-Added the custom Social Settings metabox to category and tag editing pages, renamed the 'postmeta' filters, and many new filters for developers.

-= 3.2 =
+= 3.3.2 =

-Added a new "Add Schema WebSite JSON-LD" option on the SSO General settings page, under the Google / Schema tab.
+Added support for Social Settings metabox on WooCommerce taxonomy pages (Pro version), added meta tags for embedded videos with an OG type of "text/html", <strong>Renamed the "og:video" meta tag to "og:video:url"</strong>.